nathanpasca/wa-chat-bot/README.md

 node index.js
 ```

-2. Scan the QR code with WhatsApp Web to authenticate
+2. Scan the QR code with WhatsApp to authenticate

 3. The bot is now ready to receive and respond to messages